TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 Sadly, until a couple of months ago Gentoo provided almost no neuroscience software.
 In response, I started writing up some [ebuilds](http://en.wikipedia.org/wiki/Ebuild) for popular neuroscience (mainly neuropsychology to be precise) software packages.
-With the help of a handful of enthusiastic Gentoo contributors I have managed to help [Portage](<http://en.wikipedia.org/wiki/Portage_(software)>) bring you up-to date and development versions of the following software packages:
+With the help of a handful of enthusiastic Gentoo contributors I have managed to help [Portage](<http://en.wikipedia.org/wiki/Portage_(software)>) bring you up-to-date and development versions of the following software packages:

 * sci-biology/**psychopy**